ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 ---
-description: field type FormMappers allow Field editing, while custom templates ensure the Field can be rendered both in the back office and on site front.
+description: Field type FormMappers allow field editing, while custom templates ensure the field can be rendered both in the back office and on site front.
 ---

 # Form and template

 ## FormMapper

-The FormMapper maps Field definitions into Symfony forms, allowing Field editing.
+The FormMapper maps field definitions into Symfony forms, allowing field editing.

 It can implement two interfaces: